peter8015/hello-lara/doc/record.md

 Explanation: The subarray [1] has the largest sum 1.

 ## thought:
+> Dynamic Programming (DP)

-Kadane's algorithm is a classic dynamic programming with greedy algorithm.
+**Kadane's algorithm is a classic dynamic programming with greedy algorithm.**

-Kadane’s Algorithm is essentially a 'Keep or Restart' strategy.
+Kadane’s Algorithm is essentially a **'Keep or Restart'** strategy.
 At every step, we ask:
 Is the previous running total helping me or hurting me?
 If it's a 'contributor' (positive), I keep it.
 If it’s a 'liability' (negative), I discard it and start fresh from the current element.